Audiology at Jacksons Opticians

 Choosing the right hearing aid

-Once you’ve narrowed down the types of hearing aid which cater your level of hearing, you should consider which one will best suit your lifestyle.
+Once you’ve narrowed down the types of hearing aid which cater your level of hearing loss, you should consider which one will best suit your lifestyle.
 For example, if you struggle with your fine motor skills (such as: buttoning clothes, turning pages in a book), making adjustments to the settings of a smaller hearing aid might be quite difficult for you.
 An experienced audiologist will help you explore the posibilities to find the best aid for your needs.